-►► This fact sheet is a guide for getting the respite care you deserve.
+This fact sheet is a guide for getting the respite care you deserve.
 By reading it, you will have a better understanding of the resources that are available, what you can expect and how to select a high-quality service that best meets the needs of your family.

+Elizabeth Dole Foundation

-- ►► Tools are available to assess your own needs including the following that are specifically for caregivers of Veterans: - Caregiver Self-Assessment Worksheet, Veterans Health Administration, U.S. Department of Veterans Affairs (VA) www.va.gov/GERIATRICS/Guide/LongTermCare/Caregiver Self Assessment.pdf - "Building on the Small Moments of Self-Care" Self-Care Assessment and Daily Attention Diary
+Delta Tools are available to assess your own needs including the following that are specifically for caregivers of Veterans:

-Overview, VA Caregiver Support Program www. caregiver.va.gov/pdfs/DailyAttentionDiary/ SelfCareAssessmentandDailyAttentionDiaryOverview.pdf
+• "Building on the Small Moments of Self-Care" Self-Care Assessment and Daily Attention Diary Overview, VA Caregiver Support Program caregiver.va.gov/pdfs/DailyAttentionDiary/ SelfCareAssessmentandDailyAttentionDiaryOverview.pdf • Caregiver Self-Assessment Worksheet, Veterans Health Administration, U.S. Department of Veterans Affairs (VA) va.gov/geriatrics/docs/caregiver_self_assessment.pdf